 More hijinks ensue as Simon and Turk get caught up in all kinds of entanglements with high society and the cops; Simon attempts sex magick with both the DA’s pill-popping daughter and a gay hustler; a witches’ orgy led by Warhol superstar Ultra Violet is attended—and, when the heat comes down, Simon uses magick to curse… the whole establishment, man!

 It’s utterly, ineffably, pricelessly and even non-ironically wonderful.
 In addition to the influence on The Invisibles, the cynical magus Simon also had to be the prototype from which Alan Moore drew John Constantine, and quite probably the impetus behind the name “Simon” used for the mass-market Necronomicon put out by Avon Books in the late 70s.

 If you dig this kind of shit—and you know who you are—watch this beyond-amazing movie.
-It’s all on YouTube (click here to start the film)—except, sadly, the bit with the naked orgy and gay sex magick, which somebody apparently decided was too much for YouTube.
-It is, however, available on DVD.
+It’s all on YouTube (I’ve embedded the first part below)—except, sadly, the bit with the naked orgy and gay sex magick, which somebody apparently decided was too much for YouTube.
+“Simon King of the Witches” is, however, available on DVD.